 The traditional Indian clothing for males includes dhoti, pyjama-kurta, and lungis.
-The Indian traditional dress for ladies includes sarees, lehenga cholis, ghagra cholis, and Kurtis.
+Similarly, the Indian traditional dress for ladies includes sarees, lehenga cholis, ghagra cholis, and Kurtis.
 Whereas the Indian traditional dress for girls includes the typical duo of skirt and blouse.The comforts that modern outfits like pants and Kurtis offer have also made it a frontrunner amongst the traditional dresses of India.

 All fingers point towards the 5th century Indus Valley Civilization as the start of the clothing industry in India.
 The excavations at the site have led to some major breakthroughs in deciphering the tools used during the era.
-Archaeologists have thrown light on how developed and sophisticated the methodologies were, even in such an early time period.
+Moreover, archaeologists have thrown light on how developed and sophisticated the methodologies were, even in such an early time period.

 The Ajanta caves, which still remain a mystery, have many cave paintings and rock sculptures that depict the sense of clothing that flourished long back.
-They depict paintings of goddesses and dancers clad in some makeshift clothing, which is believed to be the precursor of modern-day saree.
+Further, they depict paintings of goddesses and dancers clad in some makeshift clothing, which is believed to be the precursor of modern-day saree.
 Many of those tools are still being used to produce quality clothing even today.

 The industry had gained quite a name for itself, even back then as claimed by Herodotus- the Greek historian for whom Indian cotton was the finest of all.
 A recent study of the Harappan Silk fibres has shown that silk was produced through the process of reeling in those times.